zacatac/daedalus/README.md

 # VSCode Integration

-[WIP] The VSCode integration works alongside this fork of [vscode-python-test-adapter](https://github.com/zacatac/vscode-python-test-adapter).
+The VSCode integration works alongside this fork of [vscode-python-test-adapter](https://github.com/zacatac/vscode-python-test-adapter).
 This fork of the VSCode test explorer will make a call to the locally running Daedalus server whenever a test fails to attempt to automatically resolve the test failure.

-[TODO: more context on running the VSCode extension fork].
+You can find the extension in the VS Code marketplace under "Daedalus-Enhanced Python Test Explorer for Visual Studio Code"

 This extension assumes and the server make a few assumptions: